dlmutiny/ComSkipPlex/README.md

 Settings related to DVRs associated with your Plex Media Server.
 You can access these under Settings > Server > Live TV & DVR in Plex Web App.

-Withing DRV Settings navigate to the Postprocessing Script option.
+Within the DRV Settings navigate to the Postprocessing Script option.

 /home/'user name'/ComSkipPlex/PlexComskip.sh